Sound Ideas for Clean Water

 What is Stormwater Runoff and Why Does it Matter?

 Rainfall or melted snow that washes over the Long Island Sound region runs across streets, parking lots, yards, parks, sidewalks, and other surfaces.
 As it travels, stormwater carries whatever is on the land, including fertilizers, oil, trash, bacteria from pet waste, and many other pollutants.
 Untreated, this stormwater will flow directly to waterways and nearby storm drains that release polluted water to rivers, lakes, and stormwater pipes, eventually reaching Long Island Sound.
-Stormwater can’t soak into the soil in developed areas, where the ground is covered by pavement and buildings.
+Stormwater can’t soak into the ground in developed areas covered by hard pavement and buildings.
 This can increase the risk of flooding as heavy rainfall, which has become more frequent and extreme in recent years, can overwhelm storm drains and waterways.

 Polluted runoff is harmful to humans and animals.
 Adopting one small “Sound Idea” into your everyday life can improve the Sound’s health and help everyone enjoy cleaner waters.